 Simplicity and convenience.
 That’s it.

 A great designer isn’t necessarily the person who can design the most impressively beautiful website.
-You need a designer who creates a website that helps you reach your goals, communicate your message and ultimately converts visitors into customers.
+You need to invest in web design by Digital Silk that helps you reach your goals, communicate your message and ultimately converts visitors into customers.

 Sure, looks help in all that (from your website, not necessarily your designer)—but keep in mind that what makes a website ‘beautiful’ is always a matter of taste, so put usability and experience before that.
 Here’s how.